-The Sculptor group is the Local Group's nearest neighbor; its brightest seven members have luminosities similar to that of the LMC and M33 (Côté et al. 1997).
-The small distances of the galaxies (\sim 2 Mpc) make it possible to study their GC systems with integrated photometry and spectroscopy from the ground, and with resolved-star photometry from space.
+of the LMC and M33 (Côté et al. 1997).
+The small distances of the galaxies ( $\sim$ 2 Mpc) make it possible to study their GC systems with integrated photometry and spectroscopy from the ground and with resolved-star photometry from space.
 Finding the GCs is challenging, however.
 The expected surface density of GCs is lower than that of background galaxies and foreground stars, and the clusters are distributed over wide fields.
-Discovering the GCs thus requires a combination of wide-field imaging for candidate identification and follow-up spectroscopy for confirmation.
-Searches in NGC 55 and NGC 253, using photographic plates for candidate detection, have turned up a number of GCs (Da Costa & Graham 1982; Liller & Alcaino 1983a,b; Blecha 1986; Beasley & Sharples 2000; Kim, Sung, & Lee 2002).
+Discovering the GCs thus requires a combination of wide-field imaging for candidate identification and followup spectroscopy for confirmation.
+Searches in NGC 55 and NGC 253, using photographic plates for candidate detection, have turned up a number of GCs (Da Costa & Graham 1982; Liller & Alcaino 1983a; Liller & Alcaino 1983b; Blecha 1986; Beasley & Sharples 2000; Kim, Sung, & Lee 2002).
 While these pioneering searches have confirmed the existence of Sculptor group GCs, their conclusions remain limited by their small samples.

-In this paper, we report on the discovery of GCs identified through a new wide-field CCD imaging (using the Washington filter set) and spectroscopic survey of six galaxies in the Sculptor group, the details of which are described in §2 and §4.
-We employ techniques similar to those described by Beasley & Sharples (2000) to identify candidate GCs; these are described in §3.
-In §5, we describe our analysis of the spectral ages and metallicities, the photometric metallicities, the kinematics of the GC systems, and the Sculptor group GC luminosity function.
+In this paper we report on the discovery of GCs identified through a new wide-field CCD imaging (using the Washington filter set) and spectroscopic survey of six galaxies in the Sculptor group, the details of which are described in $\S\S$ 2 and 4.
+We employ techniques similar to those described by Beasley & Sharples (2000) to identify candidate GCs; these are described in $\S$ 3.
+In $\S$ 5 we describe our analysis of the spectral ages and metallicities, the photometric metallicities, the kinematics of the GC systems, and the Sculptor group GC luminosity function.
 Our data allow us to perform the first detailed comparison between the GC systems of the Sculptor group and those of the Milky Way.